scipipe/scipipe/docs/basic_concepts.md

 Some pre-made components might have ports bound to custom field names though, such as `myFastaReader.InFastaFile`, or `myZipComponent.OutZipFile`.

-Port objects have some methods bound to them, most importantly the `Connect()` method, which takes another port, and connects to it, by stitching a channel between the ports.
+Port objects have some methods bound to them, most importantly the `From()` method (for in-ports.
+Out-ports have a corresponding `To()` method), which takes another port, and connects to it, by stitching a channel between the ports.

 On `Process` objects, there is also a third port type, `ParamInPort` (and the accompanying `ParamOutPort`), which is used when it is needed to send a